32-Year-Old Running Back – San Diego Chargers

 Ronnie Brown Contract Information:

-Brown had six carries for three yards and caught one pass for nine yards in Saturday night's preseason win over Atlanta.
+Brown had two carries for two yards and caught one pass for one yard in Sunday's win at Oakland.

 To instantly reveal our fantasy analysis of every player – including Ronnie Brown – simply subscribe now.

 |2014 Proj||32||SD||Subscribe now to see our 2013 projections for Ronnie Brown|

 Age is determined on September 1st of each season.